livioribeiro/selva/docs/en/routing.md

 Parameter conversion is done through the type annotation on the parameter.
-The framework will try to find a converter suitable for the parameter type and then convert the value before calling the handler method.
+The framework will try to find a converter suitable for the parameter type and then convert the value before calling the handler.

 ```python
 from typing import Annotated